Search by Keyword

 Recording History

-Ten takes were needed to complete the song on this day.
-Before the first attempt, however, Paul gave Ringo some instruction on how to play the song's introduction.
-"No, you just keep, you just keep the ordinary beat," he told Ringo, adding, "and try and do a couple fill-ins, just the off-beat...oh yeah, just try the beginning...just go."
-"Take 20" is then announced, this first attempt being called to a halt by Paul who told Ringo, "It's a bit much, it's like 'Running Bear'...just do it on your snare or something."
-The tape then contains a snippet of another attempt at the intro with Ringo concentrating on the snare drum, this apparently being scrapped as well.
-After "take 20" is announced again, they give the song another go, an obvious decision being made for Ringo to just play a standard drum beat for the intro instead of any drum fills.
-However, this attempt becomes a false start as well because of Paul's flubbed lead vocal.
+The tape then contained a snippet of another attempt at the intro with Ringo concentrating on the snare drum, this too being scrapped apparently.
+After "take 20" was announced again, The Beatles gave the song another go, an obvious decision being made for the drummer to just perform his standard drum beat for the intro instead of any drum fills.
+However, this attempt becomes another false start as well due to Paul's flubbed lead vocal.
 He sings, "Let me, I'm the o...Hang on, let me get it...forgot the words."
-"Take 21" is a complete run-through of the song that was only flawed by an awkward drum fill just before the two-minute mark.
+"Take 21" became a complete run-through of the song that was only flawed with an awkward drum fill just before the two-minute mark.

-The next take, which was mistakenly called out by engineer Norman Smith as "take 23," was a complete version that included not only full lead vocals from Paul but also the answering backing vocals from John and George at the end of each verse.
-This take was deemed unsuitable, however, because of flaws in John and George's backing vocals and Ringo forgetting the alter his drumming in the second bridge (or "middle eight," as The Beatles habitually referred to them).
-"There's just two middle eights" George is heard stating before "take 22" begins, this take breaking down after John comes in late with his backing vocals in the first verse.
-After "take 22" ends, George Martin discusses with John exactly when the backing vocals should begin.
-Norman Smith has to call in what was the actual "take 23" twice because of the group having to work out some vocal details.
+"There's just two middle eights" Harrison was heard stating just before "take 22" begins, this take breaking down after Lennon came in late with his background vocals in the first verse.
+After "take 22" ended, George Martin talked with Lennon about exactly when the backing vocals should begin.
+Norman Smith needed to call in what was the actual "take 23" twice because of the group having to work out some vocal details.
 Just after this take starts, however, Paul once again flubs the lyrics by singing "Let me o...OH BLOODY HELL!"
-After Norman Smith angrily screams "TWENTY FOUR!" to signal "take 24," The Beatles launch into the rendition that eventually became the keeper.
+After Norman Smith angrily screamed "TWENTY FOUR!" to designate "take 24," the band launched into the rendition that eventually became the keeper.

-It was now time for overdubs, so while the two-track tape of "take 24" was being re-recorded onto another two-track machine, The Beatles simultaneously overdubbed handclaps and additional background

-vocals, "take 25" immediately breaking down but "take 26" making it all the way through to the end.
+It was now time for overdubs, so while the two-track tape of "take 24" was being re-recorded onto another two-track machine, they simultaneously overdubbed handclaps and additional background vocals.
+"Take 25" broke down right away but "take 26" made it all the way through to the end.
 However, vocal flaws as well as handclapping mistakes as the song slows down at the conclusion meant that they had to continue work on this overdub.

-"Stand by lads, 27 track two," Norman Smith calls out to signal the next overdub attempt, indicating that their handclaping and background vocal overdub was being captured onto "track two" of the two track tape.
+"Stand by lads, 27 track two," Norman Smith calls out to signal the next overdub attempt, indicating that their handclaping and background vocal overdub was being captured onto track two of the two track tape.
 However, they failed to come in on time with the handclaps for this attempt.
 "Take 28" made it into the third verse before backing vocal mistakes appeared, thus calling this overdub take to a halt.
-"Take 29" made it all the way to the end of the song once again, this time with the handclapping slowing down appropriately at the song's conclusion.
+"Take 29" made it all the way to the end of the song again, this time with the handclapping slowing down appropriately at the song's conclusion.

-A second mono mix of the song was made on October 23rd, 1963 also by George Martin and Norman Smith, this being the mono mix used for the British "With The Beatles" album.
+A second mono mix of the song was made on October 23rd, 1963 also by George Martin and Norman Smith, this being the official mono mix used for the British "With The Beatles" album.
 The stereo mix of the song was made on October 29th, 1963 by George Martin, Norman Smith, Geoff Emerick and the mysterious B.T.

 Song Structure and Style

 Each verse is, for all intents and purposes, 16 measures long, but we will see a subtle trick being utilized in the second and third verses.
-The first verse, though, is a full 16 measures which are energetically performed highlighting McCartney’s lead vocal and proficient harmonies from Lennon and Harrison which were both performed live and overdubbed - the first half of every verse contains overdubbed harmony vocals, while the second half was sung live during the original performance.
+The first verse, though, is a full 16 measures that are energetically performed highlighting McCartney’s lead vocal and proficient harmonies from Lennon and Harrison which were both performed live and overdubbed - the first half of every verse containing overdubbed harmony vocals, while the second half sung live during the original performance.
 The second half of the verse, which drives home the title of the song, displays a "call and response" vocal style which occurs often in The Beatles catalog.
 The rising and falling tension of the second half of the verse acts as the primary hook of the song, ending with the anticipated climax of the melodic high note, in the 13th measure on the word “you.”

-This word “you” becomes a pivotal feature of the song as we see at the end of the second verse.
+This word “you” becomes a pivotal feature of the song as we witness at the end of the second verse.
 This verse is nearly identical to the first verse with the exception of a couple lyric phrases, although its ending is somewhat tricky.
 What would be the 16th measure of the second verse actually becomes the first measure of the eight-measure bridge, the word “you” connecting the second verse with the bridge.
 The last lyrical phrase of the verse is “it’s you” while the first lyrical phrase of the bridge is “you don’t know what it means to hold you tight.”
 So, although the song is fully symmetrical, the second and third verses each share a measure with their bridge, as well as the word “you.”

 To further show the complexity of the song, the bridge dips the song into a minor key while the rest of the song is major.
 Since the writing of this song pre-dates “P.S.
 I Love You,” which also combines major and minor chords, this shows the grasp that Lennon and McCartney had on songwriting structure even in their formative years.
 The end of the first verse ends in the transitional major C chord, while the second and third verses end by introducing the minor sounding A flat chord, which is heard in the shared measure connecting the second verse with the bridge.